 Kenalog-10 injection: For intra-articular or intralesional administration only.
 When administered intralesionally, inject directly into the lesion (ie, intradermally or subcutaneously).
 One mL syringes with a 23- to 25-gauge needle are preferable for intralesional injections.

 Kenalog-40 injection: For intra-articular, soft tissue or IM administration.
-When administered IM, inject deep into the gluteal muscle using a minimum needle length of 11/2 inches for adults.
+When administered IM, inject deep into the gluteal muscle using a minimum needle length of 11/2 inches.
 Obese patients may require a longer needle.
 Alternate sites for subsequent injections.
 Avoid IM injections into deltoid area.

-Aristospan (20 mg/mL): For intra-articular and soft tissue administration only; use a ≥23-gauge needle
+Hexacetonide [Canadian product]: For intra-articular and soft tissue administration only; use a 25- or 26-gauge needle.

 Ensure adequate intake of calcium and vitamins (or consider supplementation) in patients on medium-to-high doses of systemic corticosteroids.